-4. Resolutions shall be adopted with the following voting system:

-- 4.1.
-When voting on business included on the agenda, the votes corresponding to all shares present or represented at the general meeting shall be deemed to vote for the proposal in question, except: (a) the votes corresponding to shares whose holders or representatives notify the scrutineers and other assistants of the Presiding Board or the Notary, as the case may be, in a written communication or personal declaration, of their vote against, blank vote or abstention, and (b) the votes, if any, corresponding to shares whose holders have voted against, cast a blank vote or abstained in any of the forms of remote communication contemplated in Article 13 bis of these Regulations. - 4.2.
-When voting on business not included on the agenda, the votes corresponding to all shares present or represented at the general meeting shall be deemed to vote against the proposal in question, except: (a) the votes corresponding to shares whose holders or representatives notify the scrutineers and other assistants of the Presiding Board or the Notary, as the case may be, in a written communication or personal declaration, of their vote for, blank vote or abstention, and (b) the votes corresponding to shareholders who have participated in the General Meeting by remote communication. - 4.3.
-For the purposes contemplated in 4.1 and 4.2 above, the shares attending the meeting shall be all those included on the attendance list, deducting those whose holders or representatives leave the meeting before the vote and who have declared this circumstance to the notary.
-For voting on decisions contemplated in section 526 of the Corporate Enterprises Act, the shares corresponding to directors who may not vote pursuant to that provision will not be considered shares attending. - 5.
-The above notwithstanding, the Presiding Board may, if so required by prevailing circumstances, establish any other system of voting that allows confirmation of the necessary votes in favour required to adopt the resolutions and a record of the voting results in the minutes. - 6.
-Regardless of the system used to count the votes, the Presiding Board shall check that sufficient votes in favour have been cast to meet the majority stipulated in each case, enabling the Chairman to declare the corresponding resolution carried. - 7.
-For each resolution put to the vote, at least the number of shares in respect of which valid votes were cast, the proportion of capital represented by those votes, the total number of valid votes, the number of votes for and against each resolution and the number of abstentions, if any, shall be specified. - 8.
-For electronic votes, the Company shall send the voting shareholder electronic confirmation of receipt of their vote.
+- 4. Resolutions shall be adopted with the following voting system: - 4.1.
+For proposed resolutions on business included on the agenda, the votes corresponding to all shares present or represented at the general meeting shall be deemed to vote for the proposal in question, except: (a) the votes corresponding to shares whose holders or representatives notify the scrutineers and other assistants of the Presiding Board or the Notary, as the case may be, in a written communication or personal declaration, of their vote against, blank vote or abstention, and (b) the votes, if any, corresponding to shares whose holders have voted against, cast a blank vote or abstained in any of the forms of remote communication contemplated in Article 13 bis of these Regulations. - 4.2.
+For proposed resolutions on business not included on the agenda, the votes corresponding to all shares present or represented at the general meeting shall be deemed to vote against the proposal in question, except: (a) the votes corresponding to shares whose holders or representatives notify the scrutineers and other assistants of the Presiding Board or the Notary, as the case may be, in a written communication or personal declaration, of their vote for, blank vote or abstention, and (b) the votes corresponding to shareholders who have participated in the General Meeting by remote communication and have not availed themselves of the possibility of granting a proxy when voting by remote communication. - 4.3.
+For the purposes contemplated in 4.1 and 4.2 above, the shares attending the meeting shall be all those included on the attendance list.
+For voting on decisions contemplated in section 526 of the Corporate Enterprises Act, the shares corresponding to Directors who may not vote pursuant to that provision will not be considered shares attending.

+5. The above notwithstanding, the Presiding Board may, if so required by prevailing circumstances, establish any other system of voting that allows confirmation of the necessary votes in favour required to adopt the resolutions and a record of the voting results in the minutes.

+6. Regardless of the system used to count the votes, the Presiding Board shall check that sufficient votes in favour have been cast to meet the majority stipulated in each case, enabling the Chairman to declare the corresponding resolution carried.

+7. For each resolution put to the vote, at least the number of shares in respect of which valid votes were cast, the proportion of capital represented by those votes, the total number of valid votes, the number of votes for and against each resolution and the number of abstentions, if any, shall be specified.

+8. For electronic votes, the Company shall send the voting shareholder electronic confirmation of receipt of their vote.